What Is Dysfunctional Employee Turnover?

 MEASURING DYSFUNCTIONAL TURNOVER RATES IN YOUR ORGANIZATION

-To tell if your business has dysfunctional turnover, analyze your employment data.
+To learn if your business has dysfunctional turnover, analyze your employment data.
 Divide the number of employees who voluntarily quit by your total employees at the beginning of the year, then multiply by 100 to get the annual turnover percentage.
 Do the same with previous years.
 If the rate is increasing, this usually indicates an issue.

 AVOIDING THE NEGATIVE IMPACT OF TURNOVER